By Ed Staskus

 When the Patterson’s piled into their car for the return trip to Montreal, they drove from North Rustico to New Glasgow to Hunter River to Kelly’s Cross to Crapaud onto Highway 1 to Borden-Carleton and onto the Confederation Bridge.

-By a twist of the turnstile, there’s no cost to cross the bridge for a summer vacation on Prince Edward Island, no ticket takers.
-But, when you pull back up to the tollbooth, it costs $47.00 to leave.
+By a twist of the turnstile, there’s no cost to cross the bridge for a summer vacation on the red island, no ticket takers.
+But, when you pull up to the tollbooth to go home, it costs $47.00 to leave.
 It’s like the candles costing more than the cake.
-That’s when you might as well make plans to go back, since the entryway back to the red island is always for the asking.
+That’s when you might as well make plans to go back, since the 12-minute way off the mainland over the wide coastal water to Prince Edward Island is always for the asking.